battlecode/battlecode-server-2017/specs.md

 After the required number of turns, the structure will become complete, and its HP will double.
 The BEAVER will be also be able to perform other actions again.
 The `hasBuildRequirements()`, `canBuild()`, and `checkDependencyProgress()` methods can be used to check whether a build action is legal.

+If the BEAVER destroyed while it is building a structure, the structure will also be destroyed.
+If the structure is destroyed during construction, then the BEAVER will be free to do other things.

 #### Exploding
 Only MISSILEs can explode.
 When `explode()` is called, the missile is immediately destroyed, and 20 damage is dealt to all adjacent units (regardless of team).